Utsa05/Utsa-Chandra-Sutradhar/README.md

 # Utsa-Chandra-Sutradhar
-I am a student of Software Engineering
+I am a student of Software Engineering Department